Request for reconsideration of an Employment Insurance decision

 - make a decision based on legislation and jurisprudence

-- record the reasons for the reconsideration decision
+- record their reasons for the reconsideration decision

-Complete and sign the Consent to disclosure and/or use of personal information form.
-Submit it to Service Canada in person or by mail.
+To provide consent, complete and sign the Consent to disclosure and/or use of personal information form and submit it to Service Canada in person or by mail.

 Resources to help you prepare your request